We tend to cross our fingers and hope to avoid family drama during the holidays.

 Later that evening, I looked over at the bare table and was overcome with the realization I was looking at holy ground: a place where God’s people gathered together, relating to each other and to God.

-So, this holiday season, as you gather around the table with your people know this: No matter what happens, you are standing on holy ground.
+So, this holiday season, as you gather with your people around the Thanksgiving table or in the family room around a Christmas tree, know this: No matter what happens, you are standing on holy ground.